An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie

 We see in BBW a multiplicity of gray, yellow, red and blue little squares.
-To be more precise, there are no yellow squares but only larger intervals of space between the gray, red, and blue squares.
+To be precise, there are no yellow squares but only larger intervals of space between the gray, red, and blue squares.
 Yellow appears very rarely in the form of a small square and more frequently as a linear segment.
-The lines of BBW appear therefore mostly yellow.
+This is why the lines of BBW appear mostly yellow.

 Broadway Boogie Woogie